vtex/xpt/README.md

 }
 ```

-It actually has some other definitions, but this part means that every extension of a `store` block contains a `header` and a `footer`.
+It has some other definitions, but this part means that every extension of a `store` block contains a `header` and a `footer`.
 If `store/home` didn't contain either a `header` or a `footer` it would fail to build.

 Note that `store/home` could use `header/full` instead of `header`, even though `store` forced it to have a `header` block.
 That is because the main advantage of extensibility is that **every block can be replaced by an extension of it**.
 Meaning that, since `header/full` extends `header`, we could use it to fill a gap destined for `header`.